biocore/American-Gut/md/beyond_bacteria_top_taxa.md

 while a 2009 PLoS One study noted that levels of M. smithii were increased in anorexic patients compared to normal-weight controls ([ref](http://www.ncbi.nlm.nih.gov/pubmed/19774074)).
-These results appear to be related to M. smithii’s use of nutrients in the human gut; however, the results are still preliminary and more work is needed to confirm or refute M. smithii’s exact role as a member of the gut microbiome.
+These results appear to be related to M. smithii's use of nutrients in the human gut; however, the results are still preliminary and more work is needed to confirm or refute M. smithii's exact role as a member of the gut microbiome.
 Regardless, one thing is clear: M. smithii is not an insignificant stand-by member of the gut microbiome and likely plays an important role in relation to nutrition and energy harvest.